MuhammadBilalAkbar/template_mthod_design_pattern_flutter/README.md

           printing `OMG I am a hook!`
     - `con2.templateMethod();`
-        - Its `abstractMethod()` prints `So, so boring...` and its `hookMethod()` is also being being overridden by printing `I\'m an overridden hook method!`, so it will not invoke its base class `hookMethod()` method.
+        - Its `abstractMethod()` prints `So, so boring...` and its `hookMethod()` is also being overridden by printing `I\'m an overridden hook method!`, so it will not invoke its base class `hookMethod()` method.

 ```dart